sybila/biodivine-lib-param-bn/README.md

 > Independent cycles problem asks to compute the set of non-intersecting
 > cycles such that once removed, the graph becomes acyclic (i.e. every
-> other cycle intersects a member of this independent set). a *maximum* such
+> other cycle intersects with a member of this independent set).
+A *maximum* such
 > set is typically desired.

 There are four binaries related to this feature: `check_fvs`, `check_ic`,